-The summary report shows the number of bytes allocated using malloc, the number of bytes allocated using calloc, the number of bytes "deallocated" using realloc, and the number of bytes "deallocated" using free.
+The summary report shows the number of bytes allocated using malloc, the number of bytes allocated using calloc, the number of bytes allocated using realloc, the number of bytes "deallocated" using realloc, and the number of bytes "deallocated" using free.
 It also shows the total number of bytes allocated and the total number of bytes "deallocated."
 Finally, it shows the difference between those two totals.
 That difference should be 0.

-If the difference is a positive number, then your application contains memory leaks.
+If the number of bytes allocated is greater than the number of bytes "deallocated," then your application contains memory leaks.
 In that case you should analyze the more detailed information in the summary report to help you determine which dynamically allocated memory is not being freed.

-If the difference is a negative number, then your application contains multiple frees.
+If the number of bytes allocated is less than the number of bytes "deallocated," then your application contains multiple frees.
 In that case you should analyze the detailed report information to help you determine which dynamically allocated memory is being freed more than once.